-7. Subject to adjustment of the dollar amount pursuant to subsection 6 of section 54 of this act, if a payment to a provider by an individual under this chapter is dishonored, a provider may impose a reasonable charge on the individual, not to exceed the lesser of \$25 and the amount permitted by law other than this chapter.
+- 7. Subject to adjustment of the dollar amount pursuant to subsection 6 of section 54 of this act, if a payment to a provider by an individual under this chapter is dishonored, a provider may impose a reasonable charge on the individual, not to exceed the lesser of \$25 and the amount permitted by law other than this chapter. - Sec.

-- Sec.
 46. A provider may not solicit a voluntary contribution from an individual or an affiliate of the individual for any service provided to the individual.
 A provider may accept voluntary contributions from an individual but, until 30 days after completion or termination of a plan, the aggregate amount of money received from or on behalf of the individual may not exceed the total amount the provider may charge the individual under section 45 of this act. - Sec.
 47. 1.
 If a provider imposes a fee or other charge or receives money or other payments not authorized by section 45 or 46 of this act, the individual may void the agreement and recover as provided in section 57 of this act. - 2.
 If a provider is not registered as required by this chapter when an individual assents to an agreement, the agreement is voidable by the individual. - 3.
-If an individual voids an agreement under subsection 2, the provider does not have a claim against the individual for breach of contract or for restitution. - 19 Sec.
+If an individual voids an agreement under subsection 2, the provider does not have a claim against the individual for breach of contract or for restitution.

+Sec.
 48. 1.
-If an individual who has entered into an 20 agreement fails for 60 days to make payments required by the 21 agreement, a provider may terminate the agreement. - 2.
-If a provider or an individual terminates an agreement, the provider shall immediately return to the individual: - (a) Any money of the individual held in trust for the benefit of the individual; and - (b) Sixty-five percent of any portion of the set-up fee received pursuant to paragraph (b) of subsection 4 of section 45 of this act which has not been credited against settlement fees. - Sec.
+If an individual who has entered into an agreement fails for 60 days to make payments required by the agreement, a provider may terminate the agreement.

+2. If a provider or an individual terminates an agreement, the provider shall immediately return to the individual:

+(a) Any money of the individual held in trust for the benefit of the individual; and

+- (b) If the agreement contemplated that the provider would provide debt settlement services, sixty-five percent of any portion of the set-up fee received pursuant to paragraph (b) of subsection 4 of section 45 of this act which has not been credited against settlement fees. - Sec.
 49. 1.
-A provider shall provide the accounting required by subsection 2: - (a) Upon cancellation or termination of an agreement; and - (b) Before cancellation or termination of any agreement: - (1) At least once each month; and - 34 (2) Within 5 business days after a request by an individual, 35 but the provider need not comply with more than one request in 36 any calendar month. - 2.
-A provider, in a record, shall provide each individual for whom it has established a plan an accounting of the following information: - (a) The amount of money received from the individual since the last report; - (b) The amounts and dates of disbursement made on the individual's behalf, or by the individual upon the direction of the provider, since the last report to each creditor listed in the plan;

-- 1 (c) The amounts deducted from the amount received from the 2 individual; - (d) The amount held in reserve; and
+If an agreement contemplates that a provider will develop and implement a debt-management plan or provide debt settlement services, the provider shall provide the accounting required by subsection 2: - (a) Upon cancellation or termination of the agreement; and - (b) Before cancellation or termination of the agreement:

+(1) At least once each month; and

+- (2) Within 5 business days after a request by an individual, but the provider need not comply with more than one request in any calendar month. - 2.
+A provider, in a record, shall provide each individual for whom it has established a plan an accounting of the following information: - (a) The amount of money received from the individual since the last report; - (b) The amounts and dates of disbursement made on the individual's behalf, or by the individual upon the direction of the provider, since the last report to each creditor listed in the plan; - (c) The amounts deducted from the amount received from the individual: - (d) The amount held in reserve; and - (e) If, since the last report, a creditor has agreed to accept as payment in full an amount less than the principal amount of the debt owed by the individual: - (1) The total amount and terms of the settlement; - (2) The amount of the debt when the individual assented to the plan; - (3) The amount of the debt when the creditor agreed to the settlement; and - (4) The calculation of a settlement fee.